crown member taking photo of speaker on stage with their phone. Speaker is blurred.

 In person

-In-person conferences and workshops are fully catered (morning and afternoon tea and lunch) including any dietary requrements.
+In-person conferences are fully catered (morning and afternoon tea and lunch) including any dietary requrements.
 Our conferences feature amazing coffee (and more).
-Developer Summit and Next also feature a reception.
+Code also features a reception.

 Streaming